kylekyle/emr/README.md

 ## Is there a limit to the number patients I can have?

 Not really.
-There is a limit the number of hours that Google Scripts are allowed to execute, but the [allocations are pretty generous](https://developers.google.com/apps-script/guides/services/quotas).
+There is a limit the on number of hours that Google Scripts are allowed to execute, but the [allocations are pretty generous](https://developers.google.com/apps-script/guides/services/quotas).